kaczla/list-lm/data/readme/utils_links.md

 - [AgentTuning](https://github.com/THUDM/AgentTuning) - AgentTuning represents the very first attempt to instruction-tune LLMs using interaction trajectories across multiple agent tasks.
 - [AIChat](https://github.com/sigoden/aichat) - AIChat is an all-in-one AI CLI tool featuring Chat-REPL, Shell Assistant, RAG, Function Calling, AI Agents, and More.
+- [AirLLM](https://github.com/lyogavin/airllm) - AirLLM optimizes inference memory usage, allowing 70B large language models to run inference on a single 4GB GPU card without quantization, distillation and pruning.
 - [AITemplate](https://github.com/facebookincubator/AITemplate) - AITemplate (AIT) is a Python framework that transforms deep neural networks into CUDA (NVIDIA GPU) / HIP (AMD GPU) C++ code for lightning-fast inference serving.
 - [Alpaca-LoRA](https://github.com/tloen/alpaca-lora) - This repository contains code for reproducing the Stanford Alpaca results using low-rank adaptation (LoRA).
 - [AlpacaFarm](https://github.com/tatsu-lab/alpaca_farm) - AlpacaFarm is a simulator that enables research and development on learning from feedback at a fraction of the usual cost, promoting accessible research on instruction following and alignment.
 - [Ambrosia](https://github.com/reactorsh/ambrosia) - Ambrosia is a cross-platform command line tool for improving the text datasets you use for machine learning.
+- [AntiSlop Sampler](https://github.com/sam-paech/antislop-sampler) - The AntiSlop sampler uses a backtracking mechanism to go back and retry with adjusted token probabilities when it encounters a disallowed word or phrase.
 - [AQT](https://github.com/google/aqt) - AQT is a software library designed for easy tensor opeartion quantization in JAX.
 - [attorch](https://github.com/BobMcDear/attorch) - attorch is a subset of PyTorch's nn module, written purely in Python using OpenAI's Triton.
 Its goal is to be an easily hackable, self-contained, and readable collection of neural network modules whilst maintaining or improving upon the efficiency of PyTorch.
 - [AutoChain](https://github.com/Forethought-Technologies/AutoChain) - AutoChain: Build lightweight, extensible, and testable LLM Agents
 - [AutoGen](https://github.com/microsoft/autogen) - AutoGen is a framework that enables development of LLM applications using multiple agents that can converse with each other to solve tasks.
 AutoGen agents are customizable, conversable, and seamlessly allow human participation.
+- [AutoGen Studio](https://github.com/microsoft/autogen/tree/main/samples/apps/autogen-studio) - AutoGen Studio is an AutoGen-powered AI app (user interface) to help you rapidly prototype AI agents, enhance them with skills, compose them into workflows and interact with them to accomplish tasks.
 - [Aviary](https://github.com/ray-project/aviary) - Aviary is an app that lets you interact with a variety of large language models (LLMs) in a single place.
 You can compare the outputs of different models directly, rank them by quality, get a cost and latency estimate, and more.
 - [Axolotl](https://github.com/OpenAccess-AI-Collective/axolotl) - Axolotl is a tool designed to streamline the fine-tuning of various AI models, offering support for multiple configurations and architectures.
 - [bagua](https://github.com/BaguaSys/bagua) - Bagua is a deep learning training acceleration framework for PyTorch